Fifut/godot-time-tracker/README.md

 - Start when project is loaded
 - Graphs shows the percentages of sections
 - Timer are saved every time a scene or script are saved
+- Timer stops after 5 min of inactivity and resumes automatically (AFK management)

 ## Knows issues
-:heavy_exclamation_mark: Not work with floting windows
+:heavy_exclamation_mark: Not work with floating windows

-:heavy_exclamation_mark: AFK can not handle floting windows
+:heavy_exclamation_mark: AFK can not handle floating windows

 ## Installation
 Clone this repository or download it as ZIP.
 You only need to put `addons/project-time-tracker` folder inside your project folder.
 ZIP already has only necessary files.